azagniotov/stubby4j/docs/WEBSOCKETS_CONFIG_AND_REQUESTS.md

 #### delay (`optional`)

-Describes the delay in milliseconds between the subsequent server events to the connected client.
-Defaults to zero milliseconds.
-This property should be used in conjunction with defined policies of type `push`, `fragmentation` and `ping`.
+Describes the delay (in milliseconds) between the subsequent server events to the connected client.
+Defaults to zero.
+This property should be used in conjunction with defined `policy` of type `push`, `fragmentation` or `ping`.

-If one of the aforementioned policy types is defined and the `delay` is not specified, the delay will be zero, i.e.: no delay between the subsequent server events.
+If one of the aforementioned policy types is defined and the `delay` is not specified, there will be no delay between the subsequent server events to the connected client.
 The `delay` takes no affect with the policies of type `once` and `disconnect`.

 [Back to top](#table-of-contents)